tamilselvanarjun/auto-ed/paper.md

 # Content
-The content available in the [Auto-eD package](https://github.com/lindseysbrown/Auto-eD) contains a software package capable of performing automatic differentiation for a function and visualizing this calculation in a table and graph.
+The content available in the [Auto-eD package](https://github.com/lindseysbrown/Auto-eD) contains a software package capable of performing automatic differentiation for a function and visualizing this calculation in a table and graphs.
 Additionally, the `Auto-eD` package content contains a learning unit for teaching automatic differentiation through an easily-accessible web application based on this software.